Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## SIF AU:
 1. Run the 20-generateAU13for30 (SIF AU 1.3 data model), 21-generateAU14for30 (SIF AU 1.4 data model)
-   or 22-generateAU34 (SIF AU 3.4 data model) ant target respectively.
+   or 22-generateAU34 or 23-generateAU341 (SIF AU 3.4  or SIF AU 3.4.1 data model) ant target respectively.
    This will generate the Java POJOs for the chosen data model.
-The POJOs can be found in the Generator/data/output/sifau1.3, Generator/data/output/sifau1.4 or Generator/data/output/sifau3.4 respectively.
+The POJOs can be found in the Generator/data/output/sifau1.3, Generator/data/output/sifau1.4 or Generator/data/output/sifau3.4, Generator/data/output/sifau3.4.1 respectively.
 2. Remove all java classes in the sif3Datamodel/src/sif/dd/au30/model source directory.
 3. Copy the generated POJOs from step 1) to the directory of step 2).
 4. Run the 10-jar-dd-au13for30 (SIF AU 1.3 data model), 11-jar-dd-au14for30 (SIF AU 1.4 data model) or